-The second-level two-hybrid screening of protein targets that bind to peptide hits (from Specific Aim 3.1), or cell cycle control proteins selected by Janssen (Specific Aim 2.1), is referred to as functional-based pathway mapping.
+The second-level two-hybrid screening of protein targets that bind to peptide hits (from Specific Aim 3.1), or cell cycle control proteins selected by Janssen (Specific Aim 2.1). is referred to as functional-based pathway mapping.
 This will elucidate interacting members within the cell cycle checkpoint control pathway.
-These interacting proteins will be assayed for their ability to modulate growth and progression through the cell cycle in "normal" and tumor cell lines. [] These binding peptides will then be assessed for their ability to inhibit growth and cell cycle progression in tumor cells.
+These interacting proteins will be assayed for their ability to modulate growth and progression through the cell cycle in "normal" and tumor cell lines.
+Those with function will be subjected to a two-hybrid screen using a peptide library to identify binding peptides (Appendix F).
+The protocol is the same as described in Appendix E, except that peptide libraries are used instead of cDNA libraries.
+These binding peptides will then be assessed for their ability to inhibit growth and cell cycle progression in tumor cells.
 Individual peptide hits will be subjected to secondary assays to confirm their function and specificity.
 This will produce additional peptide/protein pairs capable of regulating tumor growth.